Czech VAT Registration Types

 We can only recommend to apply in time for a VAT Registration, to avoid any expensive dealings with the Tax Office.

 Requirements for VAT RegistrationsRequirements vary per type of registration, however usual requirements are:

-- a bank account in CZK at a czech bank - this can be very problematic for foreign businesses, many banks do not want to open an account for such a company, and if they are willing to do so, the director will need to come to CZ to leave a signature sample and copy of ID
+- a bank account, preferrably in CZK at a Czech bank - this can be very problematic for foreign businesses, many banks do not want to open an account for such a company, and if they are willing to do so, the director will need to come to CZ to leave a signature sample and copy of ID

 - Contracts (in Czech) with the (future) clients / suppliers, the agreement for the business bank account, sales invoices and expenses.

 - Accounting up-to-date.
-The accounting of the running year till the date of registration must be in order, so the tax office can evaluate the business activities (only for obligatory VAT Registration).
+The accounting of the running year till the date of registration must be in order, so the tax office can evaluate the business activities (only for the "Full VAT" Registration).